Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 ```

-This function return  `-1` if the url is incorrect, otherwise we get the index where **ControllerName** starts
+This function returns `-1` if the url is incorrect, otherwise we get the index where **ControllerName** starts.

-Now all we need to do is call the function belonging to a specific controller.
+Now, all we need to do is call the function belonging to a specific controller.

-### Controller
+### 3. Controller

-Before doing that let's look at the structure of the controller.
+Before doing that, let's look at the structure of the controller.

 So the controller will be a class that extends to the base class `CJ_Controller.php`.

-CJ_Controller will have all the helper functions we need in the Controller.
+`CJ_Controller` will have all the helper functions we need in the Controller.

 ```php